The Court of Audit wants to help improve the learning ability of the public sector.

 lessons are learnt from them.

-- We believing in learning by coaching.
-We want auditors to
+- We believe in learning by coaching.
+We want auditors to realise

-realise that performance auditing constantly calls for independent
+that performance auditing constantly calls for independent thought.

-thought.
-It also requires practical and operational choices that
+It also requires practical and operational choices that manuals

-manuals cannot always foresee.
-Our approach allows auditors to
+cannot always foresee.
+Our approach allows auditors to depart from

 - Our approach is to develop self-aware ambassadors who pass on